 Forget about Vienna!
 Zell am See-Kaprun is the must-visit location in Austria.
 Lovely region ideal for summer vacation as well as winter hideaway.
 My personal tops?
-The highway twisting among mountain peaks, elvish waterfalls, and the technical jewel hidden in the mountain valley.
-We are Jan and Karin, and this is the best of Zell am See-Kaprun region.
+The Grossglockner Hochalpenstrasse twisting among mountain peaks, elvish waterfalls like Krimmler Waterfalls, and the technical jewel hidden in the mountain valley Hohenwerfen Castle.
+We are Jan and Karin, and this is the 10 best things to do Zell am See region.

 This post may contain affiliate links.
 We earn a small commission if you make bookings through my links, at no additional cost to you.
 This helps us keep this blog free, thank you!

 Zell am See: the perfect base for your vacation

 Zell am See is now a small town of 10.000 and represents the best starting point for adventures in the surrounding.
 Its greatest advantage is its setting on the shores of turquoise Zeller See with plenty of tourist attractions nearby.
 And in winter it turns to ski-hub.

 However, it was a village not so long ago (some hundred years) and it wasn’t too interesting.
 So, what was the secret card Zell am See played?
 Well, the railway road from Salzburg to Tyrol opened in 1875.
 After that, it was much easier to travel to the backcountry and as a result, Salzburgers found fun in outdoor activities and tourism.
 That’s when Zell am Zee discovered its marketing plan.
 The tourists are going to need a good place to stay in and a decent dining option…luxury holiday in countryside anyone?